cakh/llm-ur-control/README.md

 # llm-ur-control

 A ROS2 package integrating large language models (LLMs) to control Universal Robots, leveraging the ROSA framework for natural langauge based robotic manipulation.
-This integration bridges the gap between robotics and intuitive, user-friendly control interfaces.
 ## llm-ur-control Demo
 [![Demo Video](https://img.youtube.com/vi/Ooi772csa10/0.jpg)](https://youtu.be/Ooi772csa10)
 ## Features

 - **LLM Integration of Universal Robots:** Seamlessly interact with and control the Universal Robot (UR) using natural language commands through large language models (LLMs) such as ChatGPT.
 - **Read Current Joint States:** Query the robot's state with intuitive commands like, _"What are the current joint angles in degrees?"_.
-- **Joint Motion Commands:** Issue joint motion commands with natural language, such as, _"Move the robot to joint positions -90, -90, -90, 90, 45, 180,"_.
+- **Joint Motion Commands:** Issue joint motion commands with natural language, such as, _"Move the wrist1 joint by 30 degrees"_.
-- **Cartesian Motion Commands:** Control the robot's TCP directly in Cartesian space using commands like, _"Move the end effector 30cm in the z direction"_.
+- **Cartesian Motion Commands:** Control the robot's TCP directly in Cartesian space using commands like, _"Move the end effector 30cm up"_.
 - **More features in planning** If you want any features, open up an issue.
 - For more features and capabilites refer to the [Tools and Capabilities](#tools-and-capabilities) section.